 The events in the novel are at once more mundane, pathetic and moving.
 Maily is not killed but is eventually smuggled to Hankow, where Burgoyne manages through a local contact to rent a room in the native city, “above a kind of hardware store, with the stairs inside.
 It was small and shabby and the single window had no glass.
 Holman opened the wooden shutter and looked down into a short blind alley filled with beggars.”
 With “a clay stove and a rickety table,” the room was “dismal….A few bright scraps of cloth” are hung up to offset the brown wallpaper hanging off the walls: “When Maily served the food, it was rice and fried peppers and pork in gingery sauce….They had only the chair and chest to sit on, so Maily ate standing, bowl and chopsticks in hands, like a Chinese woman.
 She brought them acrid Chinese wine, heated.
 The hot food and wine made the room steamy warm and good-smelling” (presumably the dish was 肉丝炒青椒 and the wine 黄酒).
 The only problem is, Maily doesn’t love Burgoyne, isn’t even attracted to him.
 It’s Holman she wants.
 Loyalty to his friend and other inner conflicts prevents him from reciprocating.
 Neither has the guts to tell Burgoyne directly.
 Burgoyne does make that final swim ashore and is found dead by Holman, watched over by a Maily in a deserted alley.
 That’s the last we hear of her.

 McKenna’s fine novel has much to commend it, above all the richly observed first-hand period details.
 It was a deft move to set the story ten years before the author himself was stationed in Hankow and Changsha in a U.S. gunboat, in that flashpoint moment of 1926 and early 1927, when the Nationalists kicked out the Communists and Wuhan was a microcosm of the country as a whole, and the river a microcosm in its own right, two great antagonists thrust together on a symbolic stage, the Chinese shoreline, so easily traversed across a small portion of the river yet so far away.
-The river throws up a barrier of junks and screaming students and nationalists hurling refuse at the foreign devils, and one day a bizarre procession of Chinese college girls who protest the Americans’ presence by going naked (the story is too unbelievable not to be true).
+The river throws up a barrier of junks and screaming students and nationalists hurling refuse at the foreign devils, and one day a bizarre procession of Chinese college girls who protest the Americans’ presence by going naked (the story is too unbelievable not to be true, though the tradition of female protest nudity can be traced back to the Shang Dynasty).
 They don’t quite get their point across to the mind-blown San Pablo crew, who have been confined to the ship for months and denied their whores.

 1936 too was a tense, key year.
 Despite the return of the international concessions to the Chinese, as long as the gunboats remained on the Yangtze so did the anti-foreigner enmity, albeit this was shifting to the Japanese upon their escalating attacks on Shanghai and other cities; in 1938 Wuhan would see calamitous war and half a million dead.
 The Hankow of 1936 would not have appeared all that different to the Hankow of a decade before: the same bars, the same tales and gossip, the same glimpses into life outside the concessions, an era so mysterious and entrancing now; and the same forlorn females to be wooed or rescued by expats, upon whom McKenna must have modelled Maily and Burgoyne.
 But even writing well in retrospect in the 1960s, the author seemed conceptually unable to surmount the entrenched stereotype of the doomed expat relationship.
 By definition the subject matter plunged his story into the realm of tragedy.
 The novel’s ideology further required that Maily be tainted, her fate sealed at the outset, by her status as prostitute, even if an enslaved and victimized one.
 It’s easier to make a character go away and the audience to forget her, if she has known low society.